shivprogrammer/algorithms_practice/codewars/notes/may19.md

 LIFE IS LIMITLESS

 There is an intersection point between happiness and success.
+We just have to find it.